Scarpa Alien RS Review

 First, the Alien RS fits rather wide.
 If you have high volume feet, there is room in there for you.
 The stock Intuition brand liner leads the business, with stiff foam.
 This version of the Intuition liner is thin, with a cuff articulation zone that works with the shell cuff flex to maximize range of motion.
 The great cuff articulation range helps uphill performance and helps with comfort too.
 You can drive your stick shift using these boots.

-The Alien is in a high volume fit category with the Atomic Backland Carbon and the Scott Cosmos II.
-The Arc'teryx Procline Carbon offers similar uphill performance and slightly less downhill performance at a much narrower fit.
+The Alien is in a high volume fit category alongside other Scarpa offerings.
 Our average-foot-volumed lead test editor found the Alien RS fit to be too roomy in stock configuration.
 Downsizing made them too short in the toe box.
 An aftermarket Intuition liner takes up some space, adds insulation, and increases downhill performance with only a slight touring performance and weight penalty.

 As alluded to above, warmth is something that suffers from light weight.
 These are not very insulating boots.
 Both the liner and shell are very thin.
 Our lead test editor, Jed Porter, cannot safely wear these for low-paced guiding and avalanche course instruction in the colder days in the Tetons.
 As long as the air temperatures are moderate or the pace (and subsequent body-heat output) is elevated, the Alien RS is appropriate.
 For high-altitude and multi-day ski expeditions, extra measures need to be taken.

 There is little margin for error in the insulation of the Alien RS.
 Backcountry skiing is a vulnerable activity and our feet are especially sensitive.
 Going with minimal insulation on our feet is a bold move.
 Make sure that your decision-making with boots takes this into account.
 We are cautious to have some backup plan with the Alien RS.
 Electric insoles, overboots, dry socks, and short "bail out" exit routes are key to keeping your toes when you ski in light, minimally insulated boots.
-The thicker liners of the Scott Cosmos II and the Editors' Choice Atomic Hawx Ultra XTD 120 lend a great deal more warmth than the thin liners of the Alien, Arc'teryx Procline, and Dynafit TLT7 Performance.
+The thicker liners of others lend a great deal more warmth than the thin liners of the Alien.

 Ease of Use